cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 Changes from -06 to -07
 -----------------------

-Various editorial changes prompted by IESG feedback.
+* Various editorial changes prompted by IESG feedback; clarify the usage of "SDNV" in this document (no leading zeros).
-Add security consideration about tag-factoring.
+* Add security consideration about tag-factoring.
+* Make TBD112, where applicable, the preferred serialization (and thus the required deterministic encoding) over TBD111.

 Changes from -05 to -06
 -----------------------